 Who are our SVLOs?

-We currently have 20 members of staff who are trained SVLOs from a variety of departments across the university including members from the SU.
+Members of staff who are trained SVLOs from a variety of departments across the university.

-The service is being administered by a member of the Campus Life Welfare team who is also an SVLO.
+The service is being administered by a member of the Student and Campus Life Wellbeing team who is also an SVLO.

 How do I contact the service?

 Submit a report through Report and Support and one of the team will get back to you as soon as possible.
-Please note Report and Support is not a helpline and if you need to speak to someone urgently please contact the Police, Topaz or University Security (informtion below).
+Please note Report and Support is not a helpline and if you need to speak to someone urgently please contact the Police, Topaz or University Security.

 How confidential is the service?

 The service will keep information you disclose confidential, however, if you share information that suggests that you or someone else is at risk of significant harm, we may have to report to the university safeguarding officer or the police.
 We will discuss this with you further at the beginning of the SVLO appointment.

 Your information is stored on a database and, if required, with your consent, we will share the information with university staff or police investigating any report you might decide to make.

 What happens when I access the SVLO service?